-For 30 years, Ms. Shapiro served as an Organization Behavior faculty at Simmons School of Business, teaching undergraduates, MBA students, and executives.
+For 30 years, Ms. Shapiro served as an Organization Behavior faculty at Simmons School of Management, teaching undergraduates, MBA students, and executives.
 She taught in the areas of leadership, team building, communication, and career management, all infused with the critical lens of multiple social identities.
 From 2014-2019, as the inaugural endowed position of the Diane K. Trust Professorship on Leadership Development, she contributed to the development of PLAN, the undergraduate general education curriculum; supported faculty across the campus developing a required leadership course; and built leadership development opportunities for all undergraduates.
 In that capacity she also created and evolved one of those required Leadership courses: "Introverts as Leaders".

 In 2022, she retired as a Professor of Practice and became a Fellow of Simmons' Institute of Inclusive Leadership.
 In that position she continues her work with executives from for-profits, nonprofits, and government agencies from around the world, focusing on their leadership and navigating the complexity arising from intersectionality.